 In automated backtesting, I would still recommend using Metatrader 4, but I would also suggest hiring a programmer to help you with testing.

 Even if you are proficient in coding, an additional pair of skilled hands can help tremendously.
 So does a second pair of eyes.

-You can find qualified programmers on websites like Upwork.
+You can find qualified programmers on our list of trading programmers.

 There are also other paid backtesting platforms out there that can make your job much easier.
 Although I recommend that you look at MT4 first, there is a list at the end of this post that might help you.

 Alright, now it is time to reap the benefits of your hard work.